-My recipe for my rich Buffalo Chili starts out with buffalo ribeye steaks that I bought from D’Artagnan.
+My recipe for my rich Buffalo Chili starts out with buffalo ribeye steaks that I bought at my local grocer.
 Most chilis have ground meat yet I really like the texture of braised meat chunks.
-D’Artagnan carries quality products and sometimes my Giant Food grocery store has them in stock.
-If you can’t find D’Artagnan products locally, you can order online: A Carnivore’s Delight – Shop D’Artagnan Today!
-Many times they offer free shipping and/or discounted products.

-There’s a “secret ingredient” in this chili recipe which is pretty much a D’Artagnan-style thing.
+There’s a “secret ingredient” in this chili recipe.
 It’s rendered duck fat.
 Why duck fat?
 It all happened by accident one day when I was making chili and wanted to add some rendered bacon grease for extra richness while I was cooking the meat.
 I pulled out an unmarked plastic container from the freezer with what I thought was about 2 tablespoons of rendered bacon grease.
 I scooped the frozen substance into the pan.
 It smelled heavenly as it melted.
 Oops!
 That’s rendered duck fat — not bacon grease.
 Normally, I label and date the items in the freezer but for some reason I must have forgotten.
 Sometimes, accidents just make the dish taste so much better.
 And taste better it sure did!

 The spices that I use in this recipe are pretty basic Tex Mex.
 As you’d expect, the usual Chili Powder and cumin powder.
 Some ancho chile powder for a kick.
 And Mexican oregano.
 You can use the regular Italian oregano — yet the Mexican oregano tastes better in my opinion.
 You can find Mexican oregano at your grocery store or online.
 Also, I use salt and pepper.